temporalio/sdk-typescript/docs/data-converter.md

 ## Decision

 Given the possibility of switching or adding other isolation methods in future, we opted for inside the vm.
-We'll also have another data transformer / payload interceptor layer that runs outside the vm, can use node modules, and operates on Payloads.
+We'll also have another data transformer / payload interceptor layer that runs outside the vm, can use node modules and Promises, and operates on Payloads.

 ### General flow